PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - Split axis constants are immutable plan inputs.
 Private axes change in place;
   shared axes receive deterministic clones that preserve both TensorIR and NumPy INT32/INT64 dtype.
 Every plan is re-resolved before these writes.
+- The direct Split root seeds closure discovery from Split outputs, not from the original NHWC Transpose input.
+Unrelated raw-source consumers remain untouched and do not affect the accepted tail.
+- Slice begin/size tensors are grouped by identity across all planned uses.
+  They change in place only if every real consumer slot participates with the same value; otherwise planned uses share one deterministic typed clone.
+  Invalid bounds, conflicting roles, mutable constants, and per-axis quantization reject the transaction.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.